 Failing the above, you can ask loved ones if they will help you pay the cost of rehab center, or see if you can get a personal loan from your bank to pay for it.

-True Life Recovery is a residential detoxification center in Orange County, California and we have created a very clinical but also comfortable treatment program for those new to sobriety to get started successfully on the path to long-term sobriety.
+True Life Recovery is a drug rehab center in Orange County, California and we have created a very clinical but also comfortable treatment program for those new to sobriety to get started successfully on the path to long-term sobriety.

 At True Life Recovery in Orange County, you will detox from drugs or alcohol safely with our caring staff of medical professionals and counselors there to help you every step of the way.